bandama-framework/bandama-framework/README.md

 $ phpunit
 ```

-Else, edit the require-dev par of composer.json file to add
+Else, edit the require-dev section of composer.json file to add

 ```json
 "require-dev": {